MartynaSienkiewicz/stock-checker/README.md

 - The text or element indicating stock status (e.g. "Out of stock").
 - Update the CSS_SELECTOR values in the script with these specific elements.

+I would suggest running this script on a server for continuous execution, AWS have a free usage tier that would allow this script to be run for days to weeks without any cost (if you have not used up the free tier from pervious projects).
+An EC2 instance can be used – there are many tutorials on the web for how to set this up.
+Keep in mind you will need to install Chrome, ChromeDriver and Selenium on the instance.
+Another thing to keep in mind is that the webpage may load differently on the instance, and require you to update your CSS Selectors based on what the instance sees.

+With the above, you should be set up to implement the program.

 Happy shopping!